If you buy through links on our site, we may earn an affiliate commission. Details.

 4.A.1 Underhand Defined.
 The arm must be moving in an upward arc and the paddle head shall be below the wrist when it strikes the ball (paddle head is that part of the paddle excluding handle.
-The highest point of the paddle head cannot be above any part of line formed where the wrist joint bends).
+The highest point of the paddle head cannot be above any part of the line formed where the wrist joint bends).
 Click here to open the official Pickleball Rule Book in PDF.

 So based on the rules, there are three main criteria to keep your serve legal: 1) your arm must be moving in an upward arc. or, the paddle needs to be going in an upward motion, (2) contact with the ball must occur below the waist and (3) the highest part of the paddle cannot be above the wrist.

 Here is a good video by Mark Renneson of Third Shot Sports where he breaks down how to put more spin on your serve.
 Toward the end of the video, he shows a slo-mo video of his serve mechanics.
 Although some people in the comments have the opinion that he is doing an illegal serve, if you watch the end and pay attention the contact is made below his waist and the paddle is below his wrist so it is legal based on the IFP rules.
 He is putting some pretty wicked serve on his serves so it’s a good example proving you can perform a legal serve.